matteckman/ang2seed/README.md

 # Seed App for Angular2

-The goal for this app is to have a seed app for starting an Angular2 app, and it is also to generate discussion about architectural elements in an enterprise-level Angular2 app.
+The goal for this app is to have a seed app for starting an Angular2 app, and to generate discussion about architectural elements in an enterprise-level Angular2 app.

 # Installing (after cloning from Github)